maik/Shootduino/README.md

 # Shootduino

-A space shooter running on the Arduino
+A space shooter running on the Arduino.

+It needs an Arduino board such as the Arduino Uno, a joystick shield, and an SSD1306 OLED display.